 Say you have a 2-year loan with your bank or loan creditor.
 This would leave you paying only about 4% of your loan every month.
 Now imagine that your new car has lost a quarter of its value in the first year of your loan.
 You are okay.
 You will have paid at least that much in the first half-year of your loan.
 However, stretch that loan out to 60 months and the depreciation will outrace the payments by several months thanks to you only having to pay about 1.5% of the loan monthly.
 You will be upside-down on that loan quickly.

-All of your bad credit bundled up in one neat package, but it is still a neat package of wrong investment strategies with high monthly payments for a long time.
+If all of your bad credit is bundled up in one neat package, It is still a neat package of wrong investment strategies with high monthly payments for a long time.
 The longer the term, the greater the chance of default and car repossession by the creditor.

 Now, a significant cash down payment can lower the negative equity you are rolling into your new loan a lot.
-If you can manage this, you may even wind up with a trade in instead of shooting yourself in the foot.
+If you can manage this, you may even wind up with a trade in that is worth more.
 You can start this process by looking at your budget and start building your plans for a big down payment.
 A simple budget can show you how to pull extra money from the income you already have.